 Apache Camel - basics

-Apache Camel integrations are defined within your application's jvm/-script-config/{app-name}-camel.kts file.
+Apache Camel integrations are defined within your application's jvm/{app-name}-script-config/{app-name}-camel.kts file.

 Every Genesis application is different, but all Genesis applications share a common architecture.
-The best way to understand the purpose of all the main elements of this architecture is to familiarise yourself with the server components and the web front-end.
+The best way to understand the purpose of all the main elements of this architecture is to familiarise yourself with the server modules and the web front-end.

 You define a Consolidator service in a consolidator.kts file.
 Within the file, you can define as many Consolidators as you like.
 Each one is specified in a Consolidator block of code.